492nd Fighter Squadron: World War II

-Almost immediately after their arrival, the squadron began a rigorous training program, flying dive-bombing, glide bombing, night flying, low-level navigation, smoke laying, reconnaissance, and patrol convoy sorties.
-Over the next two months, the number of sorties steadily increased and the squadron flew its first combat mission on 20 April 1944—an uneventful fighter sweep of the occupied French coast.
-On 30 May 1944, the "bomber" designation was dropped, becoming the 492nd Fighter Squadron.
+The squadron flew its first combat mission on 20 April 1944, an uneventful fighter sweep of the occupied French coast.
+On 30 May 1944, the "bomber" designation was dropped, and the unit became the 492nd Fighter Squadron.

-The 492nd assisted the Normandy invasion on 6 June 1944 by dropping bombs on bridges and gun positions, attacking rail lines and trains, and providing visual reconnaissance reports.
-On 18 June 1944, the 492nd moved, along with the 493rd Fighter Squadron, to Deux Jumeaux Airfield, France.
-From where they supported ground operations of Allied forces moving east across northern France throughout the war: primarily providing support for the United States First Army.
-The unit was eventually was stationed at Illesheim Airfield, occupied Germany, on Victory in Europe Day.
+The 492nd took part in the Normandy invasion that began on 6 June 1944, dropping bombs on bridges and gun positions, attacking rail lines and trains, and providing visual reconnaissance reports.
+On 18 June 1944, the 492nd and the 493rd Fighter Squadron made the crossing to France to Deux Jumeaux Airfield, an Advanced Landing Ground (ALG).
+From there, they supported Allied forces moving east across northern France, primarily the United States First Army.
+As the Allied armies continued their advance across France and into Germany, the squadron occupied a succession of ALGs; on Victory in Europe Day, they were stationed at Illesheim Airfield, occupied Germany.